 ‘Who is this Gatsby anyhow?’ demanded Tom suddenly.
 ‘Some big bootlegger?’

 ‘I didn’t hear it.
 I imagined it.
 A lot of these newly rich people are just big bootleggers, you know.’

 ‘Not Gatsby,’ I said shortly.

-A bootlegger is exactly how Gatsby has made his money, and whether Nick lied for his friend or he honestly didn’t know is a good question that doesn’t have an answer.
+A bootlegger is exactly how Gatsby has made his money ( see Great Gatsby Money Quotes ), and whether Nick lied for his friend or he honestly didn’t know is a good question that doesn’t have an answer.